CephalofairGames/frosthaven-faq/index.md

 <p><b>Line of Transference (1, top) - If I turn this into a multi-target attack, what happens?</b> The condition you remove is applied to all targets.</p>

+<p><b>Line of Transference (1, top) - If I am muddled, will the muddle be removed before or after the attack?</b> It will be removed before the attack.
+Note that if you are disarmed or stunned, you can't initiate the attack ability in the first place.</p>

 <p><b>Delayed Malady (1, bot) - How does the timing on this work, exactly?
 If I dismiss this persistent, when do my conditions fall off?</b> "End of turn" conditions, like Disarm and Muddle, will fall off during your next "end of turn wrap-up" step.
 If it is dismissed before your turn, or at any time during your turn, these conditions will fall off at the end of your turn as they usually would.</p>

 <p><b>Delayed Malady (1, bot) - How does this interact with Curses?</b> This has no effect on incoming curses.
 You'd still add a curse card to your deck if you are the target of a curse ability.</p>